tschf/oracle-db-book/SQL/functions/BITAND.md

 # BITAND

 `bitand` ANDs the binary values of two inputs.
-It expects the input to be in base 10, then ANDs the two numbers together.
+It expects the inputs to be in base 10.

 If we wanted to AND 10 and 15 together we would be ANDing the values: